The Best Ways to Let in Natural Light—Without Losing Privacy - RS Window Fashions

 1. Clean and Refresh Your Window CoveringsClean and Refresh Your Window Coverings - window coverings - RS Window Fashions

 Your window coverings collect dust, allergens, and grime throughout the winter, affecting both air quality and aesthetics.
 Heavy drapes and blinds trap particles that accumulate over time, creating an environment that feels dull and stuffy.
+Dirty windows can also block natural light and reduce energy efficiency by forcing your heating and cooling system to work harder.
 Spring is the perfect opportunity to refresh these essential elements of your home.

 Begin by thoroughly dusting blinds, vacuuming or shaking out fabric shades, and washing curtains to eliminate built-up dirt.
 For window treatments that cannot be washed, use a fabric-safe cleaning spray to remove dust and odours.
 This simple yet effective step will instantly freshen your space, improving air circulation and overall cleanliness.